 Students interested in attending Arizona Christian University are strongly encouraged to visit the campus.
 Campus visits are arranged through the admissions office and can be tailored to suit individual needs.
 Visits may include a campus tour, an admissions meeting, an appointment with faculty members, or an opportunity to sit in on classes or attend chapel services.
 Please contact the admissions office at least one week in advance of the date you will be on campus.
-To schedule an in-person tour or campus visit, please email admissions at acu.tours@arizonachristian.edu or RSVP at https://www.arizonachristian.edu/visit/.
+To schedule an in-person tour or campus visit, please email admissions at acu.tours@arizonachristian.edu or RSVP at visit.arizonachristian.edu.